gururaj-s/mirage/README.md

   - Base experiments: `cd results/base; ./run_base.sh`.
       * This will run the default base configuration of 16-Way LLC, i.e. 8 Base-Ways-Per-Skews
       * This will spawn 6 parallel experiments for Extra-Ways-per-Skew = 1 to 6.  (if your system cannot support 6 threads, please modify `./run_base.sh`).
       * Each experiment defaults to 10 Billion Ball Throws (default for the artifact evaluation).
 This can be controlled with arguments as `./run_base.sh <NUM_BILLION_THROWS> <NUM_EXP>`, to execute NUM_BILLION_THROWS x NUM_EXP` ball throws.
-We used 500 Billion x 20 to simulate 10 Trillion Ball throws for the paper, but using 10 Billion provides same order of magnitude bounds.
+We used 500 Billion x 20 to simulate 10 Trillion Ball throws for the paper, but using 10 Billion provides results in similar order of magnitudes.
   - Sensitivity experiments: `cd results/sensitivity; ./run_sensitivity.sh`.
       * This will run the evaluations for 8-Way and 32-Way LLC (4 and 16 Base-Ways-Per-Skews).
       * Only  10 Billion Ball Throws are simulated in these experiements.